-I am 26 years old, am studying veterinary medicine and live in Hamburg.
-This is when I am not working in the jungle.
+I am 26 years old and work as a veterinarian for wildlife conservation in Hamburg as well as in the jungle.
 In the past few years I have asked myself, if one could combine veterinary medicine with the challenges of species protection, biological diversity and the fight against poverty.
 I am fascinated by animals, nature and wildlife, adventures, traveling, people and foreign cultures and wanted to become an explorer ever since I was a little girl.
 Why not take my fascination and curiosity and make it my job?
-Or more precisely,
+Or more precisely, my life.

 After graduating from school, I moved to the Philippines for one year where I experienced an entirely different daily life and standard of living.
 I have seen great poverty, gazed at wonders of nature and met incredibly generous and warm-hearted people.
 When I left, one big question remained: Does the battle for survival in developing countries automatically mean that nature has to be exploited?
 My degree in veterinary medicine is very diverse with essential elements such as: medicine, pharmaceutics, food hygiene and agriculture; from the pet to the exotic.
 But don’t worry, Nepada Wildlife doesn’t expect you to be an expert.
 I simply use the Latin names of animals to make searches on Google easier.
 Veterinary medicine is exciting, but to make a difference I need to understand the relations.